aledeloss/aledeloss/README.md

 ## Hi there!
 Thanks for visiting my profile! 🤗

 Hereby you wil find my learning and practicing projects, mainly in React.
+Be aware that these are quite old projects, since this year I've focused on my current job and freelance projects.
+But keep in touch, as updates and new projects are coming very soon.
 Some examples are:

 [🌱 Mi huerta](https://github.com/aledeloss/mi-huerta): A site for helping you grow your own vegetable garden at home.
 Made with React, SASS, Bootstrap and tons of ❤️.
 You may find the live demo [here](https://mi-huerta.vercel.app/).